1. Do your research

 5. Act quickly

-The application has various stages, and each stage has a deadline.
+The application has two parts, and part 2 has a deadline.
 Want to show your excitement?
-Complete the stages as soon as possible.
-The application process can take 2-3 weeks to finish if you take your time, but we’ve had applicants finish in 10-12 days, and they stand out to us.
+Complete the entire application as soon as possible.
+Each part takes 30 minutes maximum, and the applicants who finish both parts in the same day stand out to us.